Zukemon/nftgall/README.md

-** Aware of the bugs in the deployed version and working on fixing that. **
+** Aware of the bugs in the deployed version and working on a fix. **

 <p align="center">
   <a href="https://alter-gall.herokuapp.com/" target="_blank">